Explaining #HACK

 What is #HACK?

-• … working together to take the gospel to new people, places and spaces.
+… working together to take the gospel to new people, places and spaces. #HACK is possible because of a network of champions around the world who bring the #HACK program to their city.

 What happens at #HACK?

 Each city has different needs and missional gaps.
 Local champions and ministry leaders identify these needs and invite people to respond to them using their experience and talents.
-At #HACK we’ve seen amazing ideas and mission-focused innovation in response to questions like:
+At #HACK we’ve seen mission-focused innovation in response to questions like:

-• Media and content creation – how might we produce and curate content that points people to Jesus?
+• Media and content creation – How can we produce and curate content that points people to Jesus?

-• Social media campaigns and strategies – how might we create a journey on a digital platform that helps someone discover Jesus?
+• Marketing and social media campaigns – How can we create a journey on a digital platform that helps someone discover Jesus or grow deeper in their faith?

 Who is HACK for?

-At #HACK, you’ll find innovators of all ages and all types.
-Marketplace professionals, pastors and ministry leaders come together to see the gospel advance in their city. #HACK creates space for experimentation and collaboration.
+#HACK creates space to build, experiment and collaborate.
+At #HACK, you’ll find followers of Jesus from all walks of life: marketplace professionals, pastors and ministry leaders and anyone who is passionate about missions in a digital age.
+Also as an outreach event, #HACK is open to those exploring their faith.
 It’s a beautiful picture of “there is one body, but it has many parts.”
 (1 Corinthians 12:12-27)

 The youngest to ever participate a #HACK event was 8 years old and the oldest was 80 years old.
 Whatever your skill or talent, there’s something you can contribute at #HACK.
 Everyone is invited.

-When explaining #HACK it is often helpful to emphasize:
+When explaining #HACK it can be helpful to emphasize:

 • Innovation